Systematic inventive thinking: Function follows form

 A term coined by Ronald Finke, "function follows form" is often considered a "backwards" process in that the starting point for thinking of new ideas is the existing resource base rather than specific needs that have been identified in the market.
 These needs, however, are never ignored – they are simply introduced at a later stage.

 The process begins with an existing product (or service), continues with manipulating it systematically to create what SIT calls a "virtual product" (this is the form) and only then examines whether it satisfies existing or potential customer needs (function).

 The "function follows form" principle is applied as an overarching framework to focus the application SIT's thinking tools.

 Function follows form

 Function follows form is a principle associated with classic architecture, and it is also being used in government buildings.
 The concept of this principle means design created according to a shape, but do not consider its function at initial stage of architectural design.

 Path of most resistance

-In nature, water cascading down a mountain will always follow the path of least resistance – the easiest route.
-In thinking, too, our minds tend to take the path of least resistance – those avenues most familiar to us.
-So doing, it is difficult to arrive at ideas new to us or to our competitors.
-SIT encourages an approach to the counter-intuitive path – the path of most resistance.
+The human mind often relies on familiar ways of thinking.
+Systematic Inventive Thinking (SIT) is a method that directs people to move away from these common patterns by focusing on solutions that are not immediately obvious, this method aims to help users develop original ideas.